 For comics fans of a certain vintage, the Heroes World Catalog was it.

-It’s the SUPER-STAR HOLIDAY SPECIAL — a series of holiday remembrances by some of the best in the biz, including Kelley Jones, Annie Nocenti, Ron Marz and MORE!
+TV has A Charlie Brown Christmas, It’s a Wonderful Life and A Christmas Story — reruns that are holiday traditions.
+At 13th Dimension, we’ve got the SUPER-STAR HOLIDAY SPECIAL — a series of timeless remembrances by some of the best in the comics biz, including Kelley Jones, Annie Nocenti, Ron Marz and MORE!
 Click here to check ’em out!

-Here’s 13th Dimension contributor Rob Kelly — he of our REEL RETRO CINEMA column — with a remembrance of the vicarious thrill of the Heroes World Catalog and its publishing brethren:
+Here’s columnist Rob Kelly — he of our REEL RETRO CINEMA column — on the vicarious thrill of the Heroes World Catalog and its publishing brethren:

 By ROB KELLY